 LYCEUM THEATRE.-NEW COMEDY.-Another new season and tenancy of this theatre, under the management of Mr. Edmund Falconer, were inaugurated last night by the production of a comedy in three acts, called Extremes, or Men of the Day.
 The author has evidently had the celebrated Money of the Right Hon. the Colonial Secretary and some other plays of still older dramatists before his eyes, both in the construction and general tone of his piece.
 The hero, Frank Hawthorne, is another Evelyn, who dresses and stalks about in the traditional manner of that gentleman, and dogmatises, proses, and sentimentalises as not alone Mr. Evelyn but as more of us than will own it have done and will yet do over and over again.
 Our readers will no doubt echo our self-congratulations that this play presents no intricacies of plot for condensation.
 The author has taken a not improbable family arrangement on which to hang some scenes of society; and these, though inordinately long, are smartly wrought out.
-The whole dramatis persona appear in the first scene, and author and audience plunge in medias res, preparation or introduction. are assembled to hear the reading of a rich man's testament, whereof the most important provision is, that an enormous bequest made jointly to Lucy Vavasour (Mrs. Charles Young) and Frank Hawthorne (Mr. Falconer) shall, in failure of their marriage within six months, lapse absolutely to whichever of them shall have assented to, or not declined, the said alliance.
+The whole dramatis personæ appear in the first scene, and author and audience plunge in medias res, with little preparation or introduction.
+The party are assembled to hear the reading of a rich man's testament, whereof the most important provision is, that an enormous bequest made jointly to Lucy Vavasour (Mrs. Charles Young) and Frank Hawthorne (Mr. Falconer) shall, in failure of their marriage within six months, lapse absolutely to whichever of them shall have assented to, or not declined, the said alliance.
 This legacy and condition, instead of a blessing, is a blight upon refined Lucy and Frank.
 Each is more than disposed to admire the other, but each believes the other to be now indifferent, now actuated by mercenary mo-tives.
-Their difficulties are of course enhanced by worldly Mrs. Vavasour, and by suitors of stagefushionable appearance and principles, who are attracted by the honey-pot of the inheritance, and in the last scene only, and at the eleventh hour and thirtieth minute, according to the precise attorney's watch, are these difficulties cleared off.
-All the dramatis persona are again met, according to the provisions of the will, at the six months' end, to hear the determination of the parties, which is legally insisted upon by the executors of the testator.
-Hawthorne grimly anatomises and demonstrates to the wings the struggle he believes he sees between avarice and the affections in Lucy's breast; while she, poor maid, signs, seals, and delivers her assent in the full belief that Hawthorne, whom she really loves, is indifferent to her, but that his ruined fortunes demard of her this self-devotion.
-When she has so consented, he, as might be expected of such a character, declines, makes the inheritance all her own, and throws some Bulweresque reflections and platitudes, which the reader may almost imagine for himself, into the bargain.
-But the floodgates of Lucy's heart are opened: she throws herself upon his breast, and declares she will wear the willow all her days if he again decline her love and hand.
-He, somewhat too abruptly, accepts her; and before he knows exactly where he is, the curtain descends upon a scene of unalloyed happiness, in which a numerous audience, last night, very heartily participated.
-So promising a first representation we rarely assist at.
-The mechanism of the dialogue is so good and so dramatically (though not equally so in a literary point of view) effective, that although an hour's length should be certainly excised, very skilful surgery must be employed in the operation.
-The Wildbriars, a Lancashire family, are very well introduced.
-Mr. Emery, as Robin Wildbriar, did full justice, in dress and dialogue, to the author's new version of a stock character; and, as good, motherly, impulsive Mrs. Wildbriar, Mrs. Weston was delightful.
-So rich and complete an impersonation of this line of part, avoiding withal the imminent and tempting Scylla and Charybdis of farce and vulgarity, has not of late days ornamented the Lyceum stage; and we might have gone even farther.
-Mr. James Rogers made a successful first appearance since his return from America as Mr. James (or Jeames) Dodsworth, a fashionable footman, with a banker's account of "three haughts and a wery tidy figure before 'em," who pops the question to his young lady mistress.
-Mr. Fitzjames, as Sir Lionel Norman, and Mr. Charles, as the "Swell," Mr. Adolphus, contributed actively to the ensemble: and the small part of Mr. Cunningham, the country solicitor, eminently correct, eminently punctual, precise, yet fussy, and awfully respectable, was made a feature by its representative, Mr. Garden.
-The acting of Mrs. Charles Young, as the heroine, was really finished, and therefore highly pleasing.
-Well suited in figure for the representation of the genteel heroine of the Pauline Deschapelles school, she was most successful in the delineation of the half-veiled emotion demanded by the same line of characters.
-We missed Mr. Leigh Murray, who would have added force to a working company, of which we hope to see more.
-The part of the hero, which is adapted for him, was steadily played by Mr. Falconer, to whom, of course, short notice may be supposed almost immaterial.
-As author, artist, and manager, this gentleman is considerably indebted to his company who, collected as they were from all quarters, worked better together than might have been expected after v limited number of rehearsals; and to an appreciative audience, who gave more than usual encouragement to his efforts.
-In conclusion, we look upon Extremes as a decided addition, and if properly trimmed of its exuberances, as a valuable addition to the repertory of acting plays.
+Their difficulties are of course enhanced by worldly Mrs. Vavasour, and by suitors of stagefashionable appearance and principles, who are attracted by the honey-pot of the inheritance, and in the last scene only, and at the eleventh hour and thirtieth minute, according to the precise attorney's dramatis personce are again met, according to the provisions of the will, at the six months' end, to hear the determination of the parties, which is legally insisted upon by the executors of the testator.
+Hawwings the struggle he believes he sees between above made.-ED.]